clever as a fox, write for the world

 Once Upon a Time

 Once upon a time, I was crazy for a woman.
-I drove half-way across the state and back just to spend an evening with her!
+I drove half-way across the state and back just to spend evenings with her!
 Crazy!

 She told me that I had better like country music – it was a “deal-breaker.”
 I didn’t hate country music.
 It just hadn’t appealed to me earlier.
 But lo and behold, I came to like the stuff!
 Even put a country station on my car’s radio button.